voreis/ddg-proxy/README.md

 ### Observations

 It was a two day project with a tech stack that I am not familiar with, so with more time and effort could be so much better.

+I used two file access library because to read I prefer to read line by line to not consume to much memory